Skip to content ↓

 What are our policies for identifying students with SEND and assessing their needs?

-On entrance to the school, all students are screened to ascertain their learning needs and preferred learning styles.
+In September, of year 7, all students are screened to ascertain their learning needs and preferred learning styles.
 All teachers monitor carefully the progress of each student that they teach.
 This informal monitoring process takes place on a daily basis as part of the ongoing learning and teaching that happens in the classroom.
 Ongoing formal and informal discussions take place enabling us to track and identify students who are not making progress in line with their peers nationally.
 We then put support programmes in place, which we carefully evaluate to enable the student to make good progress.
-Please have a look at our flow chart below, which we hope makes this process clear.
-Our SENDCo is Cheryl Grantham and our Associate SENDCo is Karen Ellis.
+Our SENDCo is Emma Betts.
 They can be contacted by telephone through the school office on 01564 79236.
 Alternatively you can send them a message via our contact page here.

 What arrangements do we have for assessing and reviewing students’ progress towards identified outcomes?